brunopk/sc-master/README.md

 - Pycharm
 - VSCode

 For VSCode it's recommended to install "Python" and "Pylance" extensions and enabling linting.
 To enabling linting search for "Linting: Pycodestyle Enabled" configuration and check the "Whether to lint Python files using pycodestyle".
+Also to enable typechecking on VSCode, set the configuration `python.analysis.typeCheckingMode` with "basic" or "strict".

 ## Future improvements